darthwalsh/bin/apps/FileBackup.md

 I have been using github and OneDrive for computer document backup, but real backup tools are more comprehensive than that.

-- [ ] check on my work slack what our backup strategy is ⏫
+- [ ] check on my work slack what work OneDrive backup strategy is #macbook  ⏫ ⏳ 2025-01-03
 - [ ] Get some basic remote backup
 - [ ] Automate running it weekly